-Aldi, a German grocery store, has been sweeping the nation over the last decade, doubling its numbers all around the US.
+Aldi, a German grocery store, has been sweeping the nation over the last decade, doubling its numbers throughout the US.

-In this article, we’re going to find out where the meat sold at Aldi comes from, if the low price sacrifices quality, and why the meat is so cheap to begin with.
+In this article, we will find out where the meat sold at Aldi comes from, if the low price sacrifices quality, and why the meat is so cheap.

 - Pork (pork chops, sausages, ham, bacon)

 - Chicken (chicken breast, whole chickens, chicken thighs, wings)

 - Turkey (ground turkey, a whole turkey, sliced turkey)

 - Beef (ground beef, steak, burgers)